 We are an online used-book dealer, selling mostly non-fiction titles at reasonable prices since 2001.
-Our main inventory categories are: art, business/investment, culinary, entertainers and spirituality.
+Our main inventory categories are: art, culinary, entertainers, GLBTQ, and spirituality.
 We strive to make our listings as informative and accurate as possible, but feel free to ask questions about any item in our inventory.
 Generic stock images of books are displayed as a shopping aid.
 Photo scans of specific copies are gladly provided upon request.

 For your convenience, this website provides a shopping cart.
 However, you do not need to log in or create an account to make purchases.
 Simply send an e-mail listing what you'd like to buy to firstname.lastname@example.org.
 We will reply with prices, information about availability, shipping fees and options for sending payments.

 KingChamp Books is a member of the Independent Online Booksellers Association, an alliance of booksellers supporting professional standards, ethics and courtesy in the Internet book market.
 Visit IOBA's website at www.ioba.org for useful information on technical aspects of book collecting.

 FOR DAILY UPDATES about KingChamp and the book world in general, check the KingChamp Books page on Facebook.
 For Tom's mini-reviews, take a look at the KingChamp's Barkings blog on this site:

 --- The KC "STIMULUS" : A 10 Percent Markdown ---

 As an anti-recession move, KingChamp Books has reduced all prices on its own web site by 10 percent.
 This rewards customers who purchase KingChamp's inventory at http://www.kingchampbooks.com/ rather than through marketplaces that charge ever-rising commissions and shipping fees.
 Thank you for your loyalty.
 Although the federal government contends the Great Recession has ended, KingChamp has extended its "Stimulus" discounts into 2017.